Australian Financial Review: Evolution of paywall system

-Partial phase-out of printed edition
+Partial phase-out of printed editions

-In October 2022, Nine announced that it would discontinue printing the Financial Review in Tasmania, with copies to instead be flown in from Melbourne on the following day.
+In October 2022, Nine announced that it would discontinue printing the AFR in Tasmania, with copies to instead be flown in from Melbourne on the following day.
 The decision was subsequently reversed.

-In May 2024, printed editions of the Financial Review were discontinued in Western Australia, which Nine attributed to an increase in printing costs by its competitor Seven West Media, the owners of the only suitable printing press in Western Australia.
+In May 2024, printed editions of the AFR were discontinued in Western Australia, which Nine attributed to an increase in printing costs by its competitor Seven West Media, the owner of the only suitable printing press in Western Australia.
+In May 2025, Nine Entertainment considered reintroducing printed editions into Western Australia after Post Newspapers opened a printing plant in Perth.

 Features and operations

 Newspaper sections

 Within the AFR's daily newspaper, regularly scheduled sections include: